|

 • college students if you are a TA for a University course

-ALL students who want to tutor in a school
+• America Reads/Counts Tutoring for Work Study Eligible Students & ALL students who want to tutor in a school

 • You might be a resource person for a teacher and count those hours as tutoring others.

-• Your choice cannot be something you are required to do for another course.
+The learning cannot be something you are required to do for another course.

-3. Weekly Reading, Viewing and Doing for Assignments
+3. Weekly Reading, Viewing, and Doing Assignments

-• Reading short articles and text on the wiki page of the week;
+• READING short articles and text on the wiki page of the week;

 Robert Maloy